pmalewski88-a11y/Codex-Usage-Tracker/README.md

 ## Installation

-1. Download the latest `.vsix` file from the Releases section. https://github.com/threshold-lion/Codex-Usage-Tracker/releases/tag/v0.1.0
+1. Download the latest `.vsix` file from the [Releases page](https://github.com/threshold-lion/Codex-Usage-Tracker/releases).
 2. In Cursor or VS Code, Press `F1` or `Ctrl+Shift+P`.
 3. Run `Extensions: Install from VSIX...`.
 4. Select the downloaded `.vsix` file.